 - Accept and embrace continuous product improvement

-- Implement time box approach.
-Set fixed deadlines to delivering products and keep the scope flexible.
+- Implement a time box approach.
+Set fixed deadlines for delivering products and keep the scope flexible.

 - Create a transparent work environment.
 Everybody’s work should be known and visible to everybody on the team.
 The project manager should have the same view as the CEO or any other stakeholder in the project/product.